cookies-xor-cream/HugoTest/content/posts/poetry/wip/she_made_effie_the_same_promise_but_with_some_dependent_clauses.md

 ---
 tags: ['TODO']
-title: 'She Made Effie The Same Promise (But With Some Dependent Clauses)'
+title: "She Made Effie The Same Promise (But With Some Dependent Clauses)"
 date: 2023-10-02
 ---